 - Move away from tall things (trees, towers, fences or power lines) and metal things (umbrellas, motorcycles or bicycles, wire fences, etc) since they all attract lightning.

-- If surrounded by trees, take shelter under the shorter trees.
+- If surrounded by trees, take shelter in a safe shelter (or at least under the shorter trees.)

 - Get to a low lying area but watch out for flash floods.